bbauska/zombiePolitics/README.md

 <p>These spheres must be recovered. lntellectuals, parents, unions, workers, and other
-concerned citizens need to reclaim those places that give the voiceless a voice, allow those marginalized by class and race to speak, and offer everyone the oppor­ tunity to reclaim an A.merica that currently oH`ers them little hope in terms of a bet­ ter and more just life.
-This not only means using altemative media to counter the hate-mongers, the conservative foundations, and right-wing radio and television, but also organizing in churches, synagogues, mosques, union halls, and public schools in order to collectively reclaim such institutions as democratic public spheres while gaining the experience needed to challenge zombie pedagogy in all of its man­ ifestations throughout the culture and society
-Hannah Arendt has written that there are turning points in history when "the decline of the old, the birth of the new, is not necessarily an affair of continuity."</p>
+concerned citizens need to reclaim those places that give the voiceless a voice, allow those marginalized by class and race to speak, and offer everyone the opportunity to reclaim an A.merica that currently oH`ers them little hope in terms of a bet­ter and more just life.
+This not only means using altemative media to counter the hate-mongers, the conservative foundations, and right-wing radio and television, but also organizing in churches, synagogues, mosques, union halls, and public schools in order to collectively reclaim such institutions as democratic public spheres while gaining the experience needed to challenge zombie pedagogy in all of its man­ifestations throughout the culture and society Hannah Arendt has written that there are turning points in history when "the decline of the old, the birth of the new, is not necessarily an affair of continuity."</p>